-Check with your carpet supplier how long the carpet needs to be laid out flat on site prior to installation and alert the construction manager that this time is necessary.
-In cold seasons, you may need to also ensure that heating is available and will be turned on to assist with the eradication of creases and ensure the carpet will stretch correctly during installation.
+When you're making your plan for installing a new carpet, it's important to check with your carpet supplier how long the carpet needs to be laid out flat on site prior to installation and alert the construction manager that this time is necessary.
+In cold seasons, you may need to also ensure that heating is available and will be turned on to assist with the eradication of creases and ensure the carpet will stretch correctly during the installation phase.

-Depending on the adhesives used, after installation the site may need to remain vacant and be aired for 24 to 48 hours.
+Depending on the adhesives used, the site may need to remain vacant after the carpet installation and be aired for 24 to 48 hours.
 Ensure you know the recommended time for airing and alert those in charge of the entire project as to this period of time.

 - Carpet dye batches are the same and match.
 The same dye batches need to be kept together for use in any particular area/room.
 Where seams are required, the two pieces of carpet must come from the same dye lot, preferably the same roll, whether the carpet is plain or patterned.